 It can be so hard to photograph products.
-How do you showcase small jewellery?
+We feel your pain!
+How to improve your home product photography?
+How do you showcase small jewellery or dainty features?
 How do you photograph glass?
-What lighting is best?
+What lighting is best to use?

 If you spend so much time making your product, then it’s worth putting the time in to take great product photos so that they sell well.Holly Booth Studio

-Pedddle founder Nicki recently spoke to lifestyle photographer & stylist Holly Booth, to find out more…
+Pedddle founder Nicki recently spoke to lifestyle photographer & stylist Holly Booth, to find out the answers to these queries and more…

 Holly’s Top Tips for your DIY instagram images: